kacheproject/rfc/concepts/vault.md

 - Doesn't be linked to profile
 - Being synchronised across devices

+## Common Fields
+All vaults must contain these fields:
+- `name` is the name of vault
+- `version` is the version of the vault, current is integar `202101`

 ## Storage Vault
 Storage vault is a standard format to save files in a genernal style.
 It requires these fields:
 - `tree` is the id of the linked resource tree
-- `pool` is the resource pool id for files
+- `pool` is the file pool id for files
 - `tree_key` and `tree_key_pub`, the pair of encryption key for tree
 - `file_key` and `file_key_pub`, the pair of encryption key for file contents
 - `tree_hash_salt`, the salt used to salt the hash in tree